Gilbert Perreault: Retirement

+On March 9, 1986, Perreault scored his 500th career goal against the New Jersey Devils at Buffalo Memorial Auditorium to become the first (and so far only) Sabre with 500 goals.
 Perreault retired at the end of the 1985–86 season.
 Thereafter, pension changes came into effect significantly boosting the pensions of retired players who played at least 20 games in the 1986-87 season.
 He duly came out of retirement and still played effectively, scoring 9 goals in the first 14 games.
 He retired for good on November 24, 1986, after his 20th game.

 He finished his career with scoring totals of 512 goals and 814 assists for 1326 points in 1191 games.
 At the time of his retirement, Perreault was the sixth leading scorer in NHL history.
 Along with the other two members of the French Connection, Perreault was inducted into the Buffalo Sabres Hall of Fame in 1989.
 He was inducted into the Hockey Hall of Fame in 1990, and the Sabres retired his number 11 in the same year, having been the only player to ever wear number 11 for the Buffalo Sabres; his #11 was the first number retired by the Sabres.
 When his French Connection linemates' numbers were retired, Perreault's #11 was lowered and raised back between Martin's #7 and Robert's #14, as the Buffalo Sabres retired the French Connection line as a group, marking the first three players to have their numbers retired by the Sabres.
 A statue of "The French Connection," unveiled in 2012, is located outside of the Sabres' arena, known today as KeyBank Center.

 Since his retirement from hockey, Perreault has remained active in the game, coaching Junior teams in the Quebec Major Junior Hockey League.
 In addition, he also plays on occasion with the Buffalo Sabres Alumni Hockey Team for charity events.

 Personal life

-Perreault is married to Carmen, has two sons, Marc-André (born 1978) and Sean (born 1986), and still resides in his hometown of Victoriaville, Quebec.
+Perreault was married to Carmen Caron for fifty years until her death from cancer in the summer of 2023.
+He has two sons, Marc-André (born 1978), a pharmaceutical salesman and Sean (born 1986), an English teacher in Victoriaville who was a baby when Perreault retired.
+Perreault still resides in his hometown of Victoriaville, Quebec.
 After retiring from playing, Perreault coached junior ice hockey, and invested in real estate.
 In his spare time, Perreault enjoys golfing, listening to music, and going to the movies.